YoniGR94/my_credit_model_selection/Credit_my_deap_learnn_markdown.md

 ![](Credit_my_deap_learnn_markdown_files/figure-gfm/LM-1.png)<!-- -->

-Now, what is our best predictors, if we filter our variables and prevent over fitting?
+Now, what is our best predictors, if I filter our variables and prevent over fitting?

 #### step wise method